 Through the years Dr. Severinac has realized that the satisfaction he feels after reconstructing a babies face is the same as when he improves an adults appearance.
 He thinks of all his patients as his “babies” delivering the same level of passion and expertise to all of his plastic surgery improvements.

-The 22 years of private practice has continued to bless Dr. Severinac.
+The 22 years of practice has continued to bless Dr. Severinac.
 Primarily through “word of mouth,” he has developed a very successful broad practice in plastic surgery.
 Dr. Severinac believes in the positive impact plastic surgery can have one’s self-esteem and overall health.
 Many medical ailments are believed to have their roots in anxiety which is related to low self-esteem.
 Properly planned and performed plastic surgery can therefore drastically improve self esteem, decrease anxiety, and improve health.

 Dr. Severinac frequently extends this value system to the least fortunate in the world frequently performing reconstructive surgery for children with facial deformities from Africa and China, at no charge.
 So when a cosmetic plastic surgery patient says “I feel guilty doing this when there are so many that are needy,”he points out that it is his patients trust and thriving practice that allows him to do missionary work for children with deformities.
 Dr. Severinac’s extremely successful cosmetic practice affords him to do this.